opencog/atomspace/opencog/query/README.md

 The `PatternMatch::imply()` method implements a critical component for a forward chainer: it is able to accept a BindLink, containing a pattern and a rewriting rule, and basically implement a form of IF ...
-THEN ... statement, expressed as an OpenCog hypergraph.
+THEN ... statement, expressed as an AtomSpace hypergraph.

 Properly, one writes "IF ...
 THEN ..." as "IF predicate THEN implicand".
 The predicate is presumed to contain VariableNodes, while the implicand is a hypergraph making used of those VariableNodes.
 The predicate is run through the pattern-matching engine.
-When groundings for the variables are found, then a hypegraph is created based on the implicand, using the grounded values found.
+When groundings for the variables are found, then a hypergraph is created based on the implicand, using the grounded values found.
 Because there may be more than one grounding, a SetLink of all grounded implicands is returned.